JakeWharton/uglify-js-middleware/README.md

  * `squeeze`: Boolean indicating whether the code should be squeezed.
  * `uglyext`: Boolean indicating whether to use the `.ugly.js` extension for generated files.
+ * `uglySuffix`: String identifing the ugly suffix, default to `.ugly.js`
+ * `groups`: Hash with as key a pathname and as value an Array with filenames it should compile and concat